Jieming-Li/jieming-li.github.io/_pages/about.md

 ### About Me

-I'm an incoming PhD student at the [Department of Computer Science](https://csds.gsu.edu/), [Georgia State University](https://www.gsu.edu/).
+I'm a PhD student at the [Department of Computer Science](https://csds.gsu.edu/), [Georgia State University](https://www.gsu.edu/).
 I will work with [Prof. Zhipeng Cai](https://cai.csgsu.org/) and [Prof. Yili Jiang](https://canlabgo.github.io/).
 I earned my Bachelor of Science in Computer Science with a minor in Mathematics from the [University of Minnesota - Twin Cities](https://twin-cities.umn.edu/) in 2024.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.